ietf-scitt/use-cases/scenarios/building-dependencies.md

 How do you know the artifacts approved for building software shouldn't be deployed to production as they may include tools that would be dangerous to run in a production environment?
 Likewise, how do you know the artifacts approved for the marketing application aren't deployed to the critical financial environment?

-As you evaluate each artifact, you'll want to be specific for what environments it's approved for.
+As you evaluate each artifact, you'll want to be specific for what environments the artifact is approved for.
 In SCITT, these become claims or endorsements to query and verify against, to assure the specific artifact meets those requirements.

 During the import process, you'll either accept the claims and endorsements that may come with the package you're importing, or you may add a claim and/or endorsement that states it meets your companies requirements.